UltraVNC

 UltraVNC (sometimes written uVNC) is an open-source remote-administration/remote-desktop-software utility.

 The client supports Microsoft Windows and Linux but the server only supports Windows.
 It uses the RFB (VNC) protocol to allow a computer to access and control another one remotely over a network connection.

+UltraVNC is a commonly used remote-access program, and has been in development since 2002, the most recent stable release being from 2026.
+The 1.5x development branch had more than 2 million views and downloads.